US presses Israel on civilian deaths, move to ‘lower intensity’ war in Gaza

 “Out of the deep pain of their having fallen, we are more determined than ever to continue fighting until Hamas is eliminated – until absolute victory.”

-Israeli Defense Minister Yoav Gallant told Sullivan in publicly broadcast remarks on Thursday that the war will last “more than several months.”
+Israeli Defence Minister Yoav Gallant told Sullivan in publicly broadcast remarks on Thursday that the war will last “more than several months”.

-At least 18,608 people, including 7,729 children, have been killed in Gaza since the start of the war, according to Palestinian officials.
-About 1,147 people, mostly civilians, were killed in Hamas’ October 7 attacks on southern Israel, according to Israeli officials.
+At least 18,787 people, including more than 7,700 children, have been killed in Gaza since the start of the war, according to Palestinian officials.
+About 1,147 people, mostly civilians, were killed in Hamas’s October 7 attacks on southern Israel, according to Israeli officials.

 On Tuesday, the United Nations General Assembly voted overwhelmingly to adopt a nonbinding resolution calling for an “immediate humanitarian ceasefire” in Gaza.

-The resolution was supported by 153 countries, with 10 nations, including the US, voting against.
+The resolution was supported by 153 countries, with 10 nations, including the US, voting against it.